jvanderhoof/policy-factory-cli/docs/reference-configuration.md

   // Note: if this is blank, the `branch` attribute will be required to create
   // resources with this factory.
   //
-  "default_policy_branch": "/conjur/authn-jwt",
+  "default-policy-branch": "/conjur/authn-jwt",

   // Policy Type definitions reduce the need to write boilerplate code for common resource
   // creation.
 Currently, this CLI includes support for `variable-sets` and `authenticator`.
   //
-  // When a policy_type is defined and a Factory does not have a `policy.yml` file, the policy
+  // When a policy-type is defined and a Factory does not have a `policy.yml` file, the policy
   // template can be defined.
 There are two types of templates available:
   //
   // 1. 'variable-set' - includes two groups: